 The awards have been running for four years now, and this year the Mayor chose eleven local heroes to receive awards for their services to the community in a variety of fields.

-Awards winners were invited to a ceremony, at the Civic Hall, where the Mayor was joined by compere Chris Radford of The Cat Community Radio and Yvette Robinson, Head of International at South Cheshire College, sponsors of the event.
+Awards winners were invited to a ceremony, at the Civic Hall, where the Mayor was joined by compere Chris Radford of The Cat Community Radio.

 Community Volunteer Award

 This award was presented to Barrie Astbury, someone who we’ve probably all passed in the town, surrounded by a group of children.